 If you have an event you’d like to see happen (and help plan!), please contact us.

 FRIDAY NIGHT SERVICES are the highlight of our week.
 They are student-led and very musical.
 Once or twice a month we do something special on Shabbat, such as a Brunch-and-Learn, Havdalah, or we visit local Reform congregations.
-Throughout the month we have social and learning opportunities.
+Throughout the month we have social and learning opportunities, including Bagels and Torah every Friday.
 Locations and all other important information will be posted in our Facebook group!